usabilla/php-docker-template/README.md

 FROM usabillabv/php:7.3-fpm-alpine3.9
 ```

-In usual cases it might not be necessary to extend the nginx images, unless you desire to extend its behavior by for instance serving static files.
+In usual cases it might not be necessary to extend the nginx images, unless you desire to extend its behavior, for
+instance to serve static files.

 [Nginx customization](#for-nginx-customization)